 For thousands of years we have been satisfied with the answers myths provided.
-Then, in the early 18th century, came the Englightenment.
-Preceeded by the scientific revolution, the Enlightenment began to poke at old notions and pseudoscience.
-It brought tools of scepticism to all areas of human endeavour.
+Then, in the early 18th century, came the Enlightenment.
+Preceded by the scientific revolution, the Enlightenment began to poke at old notions and pseudoscience.
+It brought tools of skepticism to all areas of human endeavour.
 It showed that no answer need be taken for granted.
 We are animals capable of thinking for ourselves, rather than accepting someone else’s narrative.

 This movement had, in Europe and nearly all the world, drastically undermined the power of the Church and its equivalents.
 Priesthood was no longer the only educated caste.
 People, filled with a wealth of new ideas, began to advocate democracy, freedom of expression, personal liberty, and the weakening of religious authority.

-In the short span of about 70 years the world changed with a vengeance.
+In the short span of about 70 years, the world changed with a vengeance.
 Reason and rationality took down the glorified edifices of The Infallible Religion.
 An earthquake rippled through societies worldwide, causing a paradigm shift.
-Where once we had absolute religious certanity suddenly we had the power of scepticism and doubt.
+Where once we had absolute religious certainty suddenly we had the power of skepticism and doubt.

 We began to question everything.

 That’s when the protective illusions of myth and belief unraveled.
 Many of the established meaning-structures came crashing down.
 Some people celebrated this as the awesome power of the human mind.
 Some advocated a return to faith, as did the proponents of the Counter-Enlightenment.
 Regardless, and across the board, the repercussions went deep and wide.